PaddlePaddle/PaddleTransfer/README.md

 ```

 ### Algorithm Performance
-We have conducted some experiments on several dataset using algorithms provided by PaddleTransfer.
+We have conducted some experiments on several dataset(**CUB_200_2011, indoorCVPR_09 and dtd**) using algorithms provided by PaddleTransfer.
 Most of experiments use the default hyper parameter setting in finetune.py, except Co-Tuning.
 For Co-Tuning, We use default hyper parameters on bird classification task, lr = 0.002 and wd = 0.0005 on scene classification task, lr = 0.001 and wd = 0.0005 on texture classification task.
 The outcomes are as follows.